 Placement of the windows will also affect how large the home feels.
 Windows placed at the end of halls or doorways will let you look outdoors.
 This makes the home feel larger.
-If walls block your sight then that part of the home will feel smaller.
+If walls block your sight, then that part of the home will feel smaller.

 Also, do the windows let you take advantage of any nice views that you have?
 Using larger windows can also help a room feel larger.
 Keep in mind that you can often change the size, shape and placement of windows in a plan.
 Sound: How will sound travel through the home?

 Open areas will let sound travel more easily.
 Are there any noisy areas that will be near areas you want to be quiet?
 Are there any buffer areas to help reduce sound flow from noisy areas?
-For example, clothes closets between bathrooms and bedrooms can help deaden the noise coming from a bathroom.
+For example, clothes closets between bathrooms and bedrooms can help deaden the noise coming from a toilet.

 16. How much privacy do you need and where do you need it:

 Are there areas you want more private?
 People care about privacy in bathrooms, the master bedroom, and the office or den.
 Consider privacy from occupants and privacy from neighbors.
 Will your windows look directly into a neighbor’s windows?
 Does a neighbor’s second-floor window overlook your “private” back yard?

 Landscaping, lot type and location can play a significant factor in how much privacy your outdoor spaces will have.